SAP-samples/partner-reference-application/Tutorials/17-Guided-Tour.md

 4. Select one of the poetry slams that has the status *Published* to see its details.

-5. Choose *Edit*, change the description of the poetry slam, and save your changes to publish them.
+5. Choose *Edit* and change the description of the poetry slam.

+    > Note: In addition, you can also change the title, the event date, the price, and the maximum number of visitors.

+6. In the *Visitors* table, choose *Create*, select *nathalie.perrin@pra.ondemand.com* from the value help and set the *Artist* indicator.

+    > Note: A new instance of the visit entity is created.

+7. Save your changes to publish them.

     > Note: Your changes are immediately saved to the database as *Draft*.
 Additionally, the system locks the poetry slam for other users to avoid concurrent changes.
-Only by clicking on *Save*, your changes become visible to all users and the edit-lock gets released.
+Only by clicking on *Save*, your changes become visible to all users and the edit lock gets released.
 This gives you sufficient time to make your changes.

     <img src="./images/one_off_guided_tour_detail.png" width="100%">